andybusse/power-hw/gerbers/README.txt

 Board Issue:      A
 --------------------------------------------------------------------------------
 Board Details:
 Bare Board Test:      Yes
 Layers:               2
 Copper Weight:        1oz
 Finish:               Gold
 Material:             1.6mm FR4
 Solder Resist:        GREEN on 2 sides
 Silk Screen:          WHITE on 2 sides
 Panelisation:         Manufacturing Panels
+Circuits per Panel:   1
 --------------------------------------------------------------------------------
 Please step up the boards to fit on a panel size no greater than 285mm x 185mm Add 1mm fiducials to 3 corners of the panel on the top side.